HomeInsuranceApartment Building Owner Insurance

 What does apartment building insurance cover?

-A comprehensive apartment building policy covers the physical structure (fire, storms, vandalism), liability for tenant and visitor injuries, loss of rental income if units become uninhabitable, and legal defense costs.
-Additional coverages include equipment breakdown, ordinance or law coverage for code upgrades, and flood insurance if in a flood zone.
+The physical structure (fire, storms, vandalism), liability for tenant and visitor injuries, loss of rental income if units become uninhabitable, and legal defense costs.
+Common add-ons: equipment breakdown, ordinance or law coverage for code upgrades, and flood if you're in a flood zone.

 Do I need umbrella insurance for my apartment building?

-Strongly recommended.
-Umbrella insurance provides liability coverage above your primary policy limits.
-A serious injury lawsuit (fall, fire, security incident) can easily exceed $1M in damages.
-Umbrella policies for apartment buildings typically cost $75-$250/month for $1-5M in additional coverage — relatively cheap compared to the protection provided.
+Yes — strongly recommended.
+Umbrella sits above your primary policy.
+A serious injury lawsuit (fall, fire, security incident) can easily exceed $1M.
+Umbrella for an apartment building runs $75-$250/month for $1M-$5M of extra coverage — cheap for the protection.

 Does apartment insurance cover tenant damage?

-Your landlord policy covers damage to the building structure caused by covered perils (fire, water, storms), but it does not cover tenants' personal belongings — that's what renter's insurance is for.
-Intentional damage by tenants may be covered under vandalism provisions, but normal wear and tear is never covered.
-Many landlords require tenants to carry renter's insurance as a lease condition.
+Your landlord policy covers damage to the building structure from covered perils (fire, water, storms).
+It doesn't cover tenants' personal belongings — that's their renter's insurance.
+Intentional damage may be covered under vandalism.
+Normal wear and tear is never covered.
+Most landlords require renter's insurance as a lease condition.

 Get Your Apartment Building Owner Insurance Quote Now

-Join hundreds of Washington apartment building owners who trust SmartInsured for fast, affordable coverage from A-rated carriers.
+Washington apartment building owners trust SmartInsured for Commercial Property and General Liability coverage from A-rated carriers.
+Get your free quote — no obligations, no credit card required.

 No obligations